hopkinsth/golang-tripping-hazards/README.md

 }
 ```

-This program will not compile, and the compiler will give you an error when you try to compile it:
+This program will not compile.
+The compiler will give you an error when you try to compile it:

 ```
 cannot use implFoo (type ImplementsFooer) as type Fooer in argument to printFoo: